artingo/php-blog/ReadMe.md

 Follow these steps to continuously build a server-side Blog web app with PhP.

 1. Create the model classes in the `model` folder.
-2. Write scripts that generate test data in JSON format.
+2. Write scripts in the `scripts` folder that generate test data in JSON format in the `data` folder.
+3. Create controllers in the `controllers` folder that load and display the JSON data.